90 of the Biggest Events and Festivals in Raleigh, N.C., in 2020

 An annual, family-friendly street festival featuring a full day of music, artists, inflatables for kids, beer from Raleigh Brewing Company and more.

-Featuring more than 170 local artists, Cary's Spring Daze Arts & Crafts Festival (celebrating their 26th year in 2019) fills the streets with art-paintings, jewelry, sculptures and more-plus food vendors, children's activities and all-day live music.
+Featuring more than 170 local artists, Cary's Spring Daze Arts and Crafts Festival (celebrating their 27th year in 2020) fills the streets with art-paintings, jewelry, sculptures and more-plus food vendors, children's activities and all-day live music.

 N.C.'s largest craft beer festival-featuring 100 breweries, 50 food trucks and drawing 30,000 people-Brewgaloo takes over downtown Raleigh for two days each April.
 The festival, which has free admission on Sat. (so bring plenty of friends!), allows you to purchase either beer samples or full pints from breweries located across the state.
 The event is part of Beer Month in Raleigh, N.C., a month-long celebration of the nearly 30 craft breweries that call the area home.

 Meet in the Street Festival, May 2, 2020